Kai (Canadian singer): Breakthrough

 Kai collaborated with Diplo on his EP Revolution, co-writing and appearing on the title track "Revolution".
 She lent her vocals to the track "Crawl" by Childish Gambino for his second studio album, Because the Internet.

 In 2014, Kai wrote "Sweet Talker", which was produced by Diplo, the title track from Jessie J's third studio album of the same name which was released in October 2014.
 She stated that she wrote the song with Rihanna in mind.
 She wrote and was featured on the track "Mind" on the 2015 debut album of Jack Ü, a collaborative project of Skrillex and Diplo.

 In 2016, Kai wrote and was featured on the track "Never Be Like You" by Australian electronic musician Flume.
-It reached number one in Australia and the top 20 in the United States, as well as becoming an international hit and her first song to top the iTunes Electronic music chart.
+It reached number one in Australia and the top 20 in the United States, as well as becoming her first song to top the iTunes Electronic music chart.